-Actuarial Value of Actuarial Accrued Unfunded Funded Ratio Covered UAAL as a Percentage of Actuarial Valuation Date Actuarial Assets AAL (UAAL) (b-a) (Percent) (a/b) Payroll (c) Covered Payroll Valuation Date (a) (b) (a/b) 1 ayron 3/31/10 \$ - \$ 3,253,746 \$ 3,253,746 - % \$ 508,569 639.8 % 3/31/13 103,757 1,811,613 1,707,856 5.7 442,963 385.6
+Actuarial UAAL as a Actuarial Actuarial Value Accrued Unfunded Funded Ratio Covered Percentage of Valuation of Assets Liability (AAL) AAL (UAAL) (Percent) Payroll Covered Date (a) (b) (b-a) (a/b) (c) Payroll 3/31/10 \$- \$ 3,253,746 \$ 3,253,746 - \$ 508,569 639.8 3/31/13 103,757 1,811,613 1,707,856 5.7 442,963 385.6

-Note II - Other Postemployment Benefits (Continued)
+Note 10 - Other Postemployment Benefits (Continued)

 Actuarial Methods and Assumptions - Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and the healthcare cost trend.
 Amounts determined regarding the funded status of the plan and the annual required contributions of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-The schedule of funding progress presented as required supplementary information presents multi-year trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.
+The schedule of funding progress presented as required supplemental information presents multi-year trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.